cgyurgyik/eigenvectors-from-eigenvalues/README.md

 See: https://arxiv.org/pdf/1908.03795.pdf for proof.

 ## Objective(s)
-Since this formula can produce a specific eigenvector of the ith row and jth column, "this may be useful when dealing with large matrices and only a few eigenvectors are needed."
-(Professor A. Townsend, Cornell University).
+Since this formula can produce a specific eigenvector of the ith row and jth column, **"This may be useful when dealing with large matrices and only a few eigenvector values are needed."** (Professor A. Townsend, Cornell University).
 I would like to compare this with current industry standards, starting with Matlab and then exploring other languages where matrices are fundamental.

-Basic criteria include both time and (eventually) space complexity, while meeting accuracy requirements.
+Basic criteria include time and (eventually) space complexity, while meeting precision requirements.

 ## TODO(s)
-- Determine best approach to arguments.
-Allow user to pass in a function, or pass in eigenvalues?
-- Add more tests.
-- Compare speeds to eig(), svd(), svds() on variety of matrices (large, sparse, circulant, ...)
+- Produce initial speed comparisons to eig(), svd(), svds() on variety of matrices (large, sparse, circulant, ...)